 Introduction: Flame Controlled MIDI Controller

-One huge issue in the world of digital music production is keeping that analog warmth (that resonated from reel-to-reel systems and tubes) in modern day digital music.
+An issue in the world of digital music production is keeping that analog warmth in modern day digital music.
 Many swear that analog systems have a sound that can never be replicated by bits, and hope is lost for digital music to match that analog quality.
 Virtual Studio Technologies (VSTs) have tried to replicate the authentic analog sound, but they (being entirely digital) cannot give you the true sound.
 In this instructable, I'll share with you how we can bridge the gap between digital and analog music production by creating a Flame Controlled MIDI Controller using an Arduino micro-controller.

-Fire is awesome.
-Flames sway, crackle, and waver which makes them a perfect medium to capture a room's atmosphere, and ultimately to create a great analog signal.
-These characteristics are optimal because even when the signal is converted into digital MIDI signals, it will keep that warmth and still paints a picture of the feeling in the room.
+Flames sway, crackle, and waver which makes them a medium to capture a room's atmosphere, and to create a great analog signal.
+These characteristics are optimal because even when the signal is converted into digital MIDI signals, it captures an aspect of the room during a recording.

 To see the effect this controller can have on a track check out this short cover of "Almost is Never Enough" by Ariana Grande I recorded with and without the controller (the candle was controlling the "pan" on the track to simulate an old rotary speaker):